 Organizations and individuals use email newsletters in many different ways.
 For example, businesses use email newsletters to send users product information, new arrivals, and the latest updates.

 Websites and blogs use email newsletters to send content updates, increase traffic, and build a loyal following.

 Why Start an Email Newsletter?

 Did you know, that more than 75% of people visiting your website today will never return?
 That’s not your fault, it’s just that the internet is huge and there’s a lot of content out there.

 Starting an email newsletter will allow you to convert those website visitors into subscribers.
 Once they join your email newsletter, you will be able to stay in touch and bring them back to your website.

 Basically, without an email newsletter, you are losing potential subscribers and customers every day.

-Now you may be thinking, ‘What if we ask users to follow us on social media?
-Wouldn’t that provide a way to stay in contact with those users?’
+Now you may be thinking, users can follow you on social media.
+That could provide a way to stay in contact with those users, right?

 It will, and you should definitely build a social media following.
 However, you don’t own those social media platforms.